 Babysitting Night – Teach the girls different babysitting skills and help them make a “babysitting kit” they can take with them to babysitting.

 Financial preparedness/Money Management Night – I have heard a lot of people have success with this.
 Have different workshops on money management – make it applicable to their age now and how they can start being financially literate at a young age.

 Job search night – Teach the girls how to find jobs at their age, different types of jobs available, how to make a good impression, and conduct mock interviews.

-Dating Night – invite couples of various ages, ask them questions (how they met, what qualities did you notice first, secret to a happy marriage).
+Dating Night – invite couples of various ages, ask them questions (how they met, what qualities did you notice first, the secret to a happy marriage).
 Have yummy desserts at the night.

 Family History Center – Make an appointment with the family history consultants in your ward and ask them to help the girls get started with family history.
-Make sure they have setup an LDS.org/FamilySearch.org account beforehand.
+Make sure they have set up an LDS.org/FamilySearch.org account beforehand.

 Home Cleaning and Organization – learn how to organize (school, home, etc.)